 Five other defendants were also convicted and given similar sentences, including Siamak Namazi’s father Baquer.
 On August 26, 2018 the Tehran Appeals Court denied the appeals of Siamak and Baquer Namazi, upholding their convictions of collaborating with the U.S. government.
 The family's U.S.-based lawyer Jared Genser condemned the move as a “cruel and unjust decision” of the court.
-Namazi and his father were being held in Evin Prison as of 2019.
+Namazi was being held in Evin Prison as of 2021.

 Clip shows detention moment of American-Iranian Siamak Namazi in Iran pic.twitter.com/i9hQbLvxNh— Sobhan Hassanvand (@Hassanvand) October 16, 2016

 On October 1, 2022, U.N.
 Secretary General Antonio Guterres announced that Namazi had been “released from detention.”
 His lawyer clarified that he had been released on a one-week furlough.
 The United States welcomed the move and thanked Guterres, Switzerland, Qatar, the United Arab Emirates, Oman, and the Britain for working to help the Namazi family.
 “Our efforts are far from over,” State Department Spokesperson Ned Price said.
 “We remain committed and determined to securing the freedom of all Americans unjustly detained in Iran and elsewhere.”
 Namazi's furlough was extended on October 8, but he was forced to return to prison four days later.